Shalom-data/Elite-BikeStore-Customer-Analysis/README.md

 #### Profitability Analysis

 - Analyze the profitability of customer segments based on attributes like marital status, commute distance, and income.

+  ## Tools Used
+- Microsoft Excel: For data cleaning, calculated fields, analysis, and visualization.

 ## Metadata